Mitigation of multi-path propagation artefacts in acoustic targets with adaptive cepstral filtering: Results and Discussion

 \subsection{LME Filtering in Underwater Acoustic Classification}

 The filtering method was applied to the CQT cepstral coefficients of the underwater acoustic data to attenuate the LME present in CQT spectrograms. \figureref{fig:cepstrum_filt} shows the qualitative attenuation of LME and movement artefacts after the filtering process.
 In the CQT spectrogram of the unprocessed signal, the LME effect is visible at lower frequencies, resulting from reflections of the sound wave on the seafloor.
-This pattern is also evident in the cepstral coefficients, appearing as diagonal lines in the intermediate coefficients.
+This pattern is also evident in the cepstral coefficients, appearing as diagonal lines in the lower coefficients (around the bin 25 in \figureref{fig:cepstrum_filt}).
 The behaviour of the CQT cepstral coefficients is analogous to that observed in cepstrograms, confirming that reflection patterns are identifiable in this representation.

 After filtering, both the unprocessed and filtered signals were used as inputs to a classification pipeline.
-The results, presented in \tableref{table:baseline_tasks_classification}, show the performance of the classification algorithm across three scenarios: A classification pipeline using the unprocessed spectrogram alone; a pipeline which uses the spectrogram after the time-filtering of the cepstrum; and the combination of the unprocessed and the filtered spectrograms in a parallel classification, as illustrated in \figureref{fig:combining_models}.
+The results, presented in \tableref{table:baseline_tasks_classification}, show the performance of the classification algorithm across five scenarios: A classification pipeline using the unprocessed spectrogram alone; a pipeline which uses the spectrogram after the time-filtering of the cepstrum for both adaptive and fixed band-stop filtering; and the combination of the unprocessed and the filtered spectrograms in a parallel classification for both filtering strategies, as illustrated in \figureref{fig:combining_models}.

-The results indicate that using the filtered representation alone does not improve classification performance for SAS and FAS on both datasets.
-Given that the average differences (\(\Delta\)) are smaller than their respective standard deviations, the filtered representation alone does not yield consistent improvements.
-However, the parallel filtering pipeline, which combines both filtered and unprocessed representations, demonstrates a noticeable improvement in classification performance across both tasks and datasets.
-SAS showed the most significant gains, with increases of 3.46\% and 3.29\% for DeepShip and VTUAD v2, respectively.
+The results indicate that using the filtered representation alone does not improve classification performance for SAS and FAS on either dataset.
+Consistent with this, the average differences (\(\Delta\)) are smaller than their respective standard deviations, indicating that the filtered representation alone does not yield consistent improvements.
+On the other hand, the parallel filtering pipeline, which combines filtered and unprocessed representations, yields noticeable improvements in classification performance across both tasks and datasets.
+SAS showed the most significant gains, with increases of 3.46\% and 3.29\% for DeepShip and VTUAD v2, respectively, when using the adaptive filtering.
 FAS also benefited from the parallel approach, with improvements of 2.03\% and 1.65\% for DeepShip and VTUAD v2, respectively.
+The differences between fixed and adaptive filtering are generally subtle, often within one standard deviation.
+An exception occurs for SAS under the parallel pipeline, where adaptive filtering surpasses fixed filtering by a small margin.